 Successful applicants will be members of a close-knit team of students.
 The course has been designed to allow flexibility in assumed previous knowledge, with advanced modules building on a common core.
 Why the CDT route?

 They will be able to choose their PhD research projects from an extensive range of topics ranging from blue-sky to application research.
 Examples of potential PhD project areas are:

 Full funding consisting of fees and living expenses, with ~£18k pa available to the highest quality candidates with home fee status.
 EU citizens who have been resident in the UK for over three years are also eligible for full funding.
 Fees only funding will be available to other EU citizens.
 Funding will be provided for attendance at conferences and time in industry.
 A laptop with latest scientific software will also be provided to each student.

-We are seeking enthusiastic and highly motivated students who have or will shortly obtain at least an upper second degree in Engineering, Mathematics, Physics or related discipline to commence studies in October 2013.
+We are seeking enthusiastic and highly motivated students who have or will shortly obtain at least an upper second degree in Engineering, Mathematics, Physics or related discipline to commence studies in late September 2014.

 Applicants will be selected via application form and interview.

 Note: some of the documents on this page are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader